Park Holidays UK

 Park Holidays UK operates 54 holiday parks in the UK and is one of the largest holiday park operators in the UK, offering caravan and lodge holidays, glamping breaks, touring and camping, and holiday home ownership.
 It has parks in both country and coastal locations.
-The company is a member of the British Holiday and Home Parks Association (BH&HPA).

-In 2015 and 2022, Park Holidays UK was awarded the "Investors In People - Silver Award" for good staff and recruitment practices.
-In early 2021, for the fifth year in a row, global ratings and reviews provider Feefo awarded Park Holidays UK the Gold Service Award.

 History

 The company was founded in the mid-1980s and was originally called Cinque Ports Leisure.
-Frenchmans Beach, renamed Rye Harbour, was the first park to be owned, and as the company expanded to include other Kent and East Sussex parks, the name Cinque Ports Leisure was introduced to emphasize the regional base; the name being associated with the port towns that helped defend the UK during the Napoleonic wars.
+Frenchmans Beach, renamed Rye Harbour, was the first park to be owned, and as the company expanded to include other Kent and East Sussex parks, the name Cinque Ports Leisure was introduced to emphasize the regional base; Cinque Ports being associated with the port towns that helped defend the UK during the Napoleonic wars.

 The company significantly expanded in 2001 with the purchase of ten parks from Haven Holidays, which extended the company's presence west into Dorset and Hampshire and north into Essex and Suffolk.
-It has continued to expand over the intervening years with significant park acquisitions.

 In 2006, the business was acquired by Graphite Capital, and changed its name to Park Holidays UK in 2007, to reflect its expansion away from the Kent and East Sussex area, and the growing holiday and short break aspect of the business.

-In 2008, the company acquired two new holiday parks in Dawlish Warren, Devon: Golden Sands Holiday Park and Peppermint Holiday Park.
-These were later amalgamated in 2013 into a single park location.

 In November 2013, Caledonia Investments became the owners which facilitated continued investment and further acquisitions.

 In December 2015, Park Holidays UK relocated its head office from Coghurst Hall, Hastings, to Glovers House, Bexhill-on-Sea with approximately 90 staff members, the first development to be completed in the newly built Bexhill Enterprise Park.
-Keeping with the company’s growing ambition Glovers House is a modern, low-energy building with panoramic views over the surrounding Sussex countryside, housing a three-floor, 25,235-square-foot set of offices.
+Keeping with the company's growing ambition Glovers House is a modern, low-energy building with panoramic views over the surrounding Sussex countryside, housing a three-floor, 25,235-square-foot set of offices.

 In December 2016 it was announced that Caledonia Investments had agreed on terms for a sale to Tiger Bidco Ltd, a company incorporated by Intermediate Capital Group (ICG).

-Other park locations have been added to the company over the years.
-Broadland Sands Holiday Park in Suffolk was completed in December 2014, followed by Two Chimneys Holiday Park in 2015, which was renamed Birchington Vale, to reflect its location in the tranquil North Kent countryside.
-Tarka Holiday Park near Barnstaple, North Devon was added in April 2016.